-After the end of the official add/drop period, but prior to the end of the fifth week (as indicated in the official academic calendar), a student may withdraw from any course by completing a Course Withdrawal Form I signed by the student and by the faculty advisor and brought by the student to the Office of the Registrar.
-The transcript will indicate a grade of W for such withdrawals.
-Unless a course change is handled in this manner, it has no official standing and will not be recognized by the College.
-Financial adjustments will not be made for withdrawals after the third week, or if a student retains full-time status.
+After the end of the official add/drop period, but prior to the end of the fifth week of the semester (September 24 for fall and February 11 for spring), a student may withdraw from any course by completing a Course Withdrawal Form I signed by the student and by the faculty advisor and brought by the student to the Registrar's Office.
+The transcript will indicate a grade of "W" for such withdrawals which does not affect the student's grade point average.
+Unless a course change is handled in this manner, it has no official standing and will not be recognized by the College, and the student will remain enrolled in the course and receive an appropriate grade, typically an "F." Financial adjustments will not be made for withdrawals after the third week, or if a student retains full-time status.

-Students wishing to withdraw from a course after the end of the fifth week of the semester must do so by completing a Course Withdrawal Form II signed by the student, by the faculty advisor, and by the course instructor.
-This form must be brought by the student to the Office of the Registrar.
-The course instructor will assign a grade of WP indicating withdraw passing, or WF indicating withdraw failing, depending on the student's status at the time of withdrawal.
-The transcript will indicate a grade of WP or WF for such withdrawals.
-Unless a course change is handled in this manner, it has no official standing and will not be recognized by the College.
+Students wishing to withdraw from a course after the end of the fifth week but prior to the end of the tenth week of the semester (October 29th for fall and March 18th for spring) must do so by completing a Course Withdrawal Form II signed by the student, by the faculty advisor, and by the course instructor.
+This form must be brought by the student to the Registrar's Office.
+The course instructor will assign a grade of "WP" indicating withdraw passing, or "WF" indicating withdraw failing, depending on the student's status at the time of withdrawal.
+The transcript will indicate a grade of "WP" or "WF" for such withdrawals, neither of which affect the students grade point average.
+Unless a course change is handled in this manner, it has no official standing and will not be recognized by the College, and the student will remain enrolled in the course and receive an appropriate grade, typically an "E."